 **In certain circumstances, McDonald’s may be able to offer alternative financial arrangements.

-The monthly fees payable by 80% of restaurants franchised in 2018 ranged between 12.25% and 21% of that restaurant’s net sales.
+The monthly fees payable by 80% of restaurants franchised between May 2018 and May 2018 ranged between 4% and 22% of that restaurant’s net sales.
 Typically this rent is fixed for 20 years on the initial term.
 Rent is calculated over a 10 year period factoring in projected sales and projected profitability.

 There is an additional monthly service fee of 5% of the net sales for the use of the McDonald's system as well as a contribution to the marketing fund which is currently set at 4.5% of net sales.